 Passover – Occurs in March or April

 Commemorates the Exodus from Egypt and represents freedom for all people.
-Passover is celebrated for seven or eight days (depending on the branch of Judaism) starting on the night of a full moon in April.
+Passover is celebrated for seven or eight days (depending on the branch of Judaism) starting on the night of a full moon in the spring.
 Passover often overlaps with Easter.

 Almost all American Jews observe Passover by participating in a ritual dinner (called a seder, pronounced SAY-der) on the first and/or second night of the holiday.
 Most American Jews avoid bread and grain products to one extent or another throughout this holiday, in memory of the fact that our ancestors left Egypt in a hurry and didn’t have time to wait for their bread to rise.